 I know quite a few people who've taken their soul names and no longer use the name they were given at birth, though this may sound very unusual to you.
 In Western culture, especially, it's acceptable for a woman to change her name when she marries a man, but odd if she changes her name to signify a marriage to Spirit.
 I believe we should marry ourselves first!
 I'll explain this more fully with my own example.

 Amara Rose is a higher octave of my birth name, and a clearer embodiment of the feminine creative principle that informs my lifework.
-We're all raising our vibratory frequency, and as we do so, what once worked for us may no longer resonate.
+We're all raising our vibratory frequency, and as we do so, what once served us may no longer resonate.